64bit/async-openai/async-openai/MIDDLEWARE.md

 ## Bring Your Own Types Interaction

-With the `byot` feature, generated `*_byot` methods keep minimal trait bounds.
-When `middleware` feature is enabled additional `MiddlewareInput` bounds are added based on native or WASM targets so the input can be stored long enough to rebuild a fresh request for retries.
+With the `byot` feature, generated `*_byot` methods keep the same minimal trait bounds with or without middleware.
+JSON request bodies are serialized before they enter the replayable middleware request factory; multipart request bodies use the client-level replay bounds required by form handling.

 ## Error Handling